TeddyRandby/cgab/README.md

 # GAB

-Sol is a simple and embeddable scripting language.
+Gab is a simple and embeddable scripting language.

 ```
 def Person {